 Meet The Team

-Stuart Amos Sensei
+Stuart Amos Sensei, Chief Instructor

 Stuart Amos Sensei started Karate in 2000, training with Linden Huckle Sensei.
 Falling in love with the martial art, he never looked back.
 After 11 years of training, Stuart Sensei made the step of moving to Liverpool to continue his training.